 The cheapest way to travel around the world is one step at a time.
 This means that first and foremost, you need to choose your destination wisely.

-Not all parts of the world are equal when it comes to the price of living and the cost of accommodations; Europe is quite expensive, South America not so much, Asia not at all.
+Not all parts of the world are equal when it comes to the price of living and the cost of accommodations; Europe is quite expensive, South America not so much, and Asia not at all.
 So start by picking somewhere cheap or free.
 And what better place than where you already live in Europe?
 Sure.
 New York City is Great!

 Avoid These Common Packing Mistakes